Studentships

 The DTP offers a variety of award structures and lengths, depending on prior training and course arrangements.

-- From 2024 an ESRC studentship will be 3.5 years as standard which includes time for a compulsory 3-month Research in Practice placement.
+• From 2024 an ESRC studentship will be 3.5 years as standard which includes time for a compulsory 3-month Research in Practice placement and 3 months for additional specialist training and wider Research in Practice activities.

 An explanation of award structures is listed below, with full details of the models selected by different disciplines available on the individual Pathway pages.
 Award length is based on full-time study.
 All award lengths listed below include time for a compulsory 3-month Research in Practice placement.
 If a student does not undertake a placement, the award length will be reduced by 3 months.

-- +4.5: four and a half years of funding for a PhD, where the core and advanced training requirements will be met during the course of the programme.
+• +4: four years of funding for a PhD, where the core and advanced training requirements will be met during the course of the programme.

 Value of Studentship